dataPARC/store/sdk/README.md

     // Each tag requested is returned in the same object as the singular ReadProcessedAsync call.
 }

 // Read a count of processed data points for a single tag.
-This doesn't load all the data on the client and instead just returns
+This doesn't load all the data on the
-// a count from the server.
-var readRes3 = await client.ReadProcessedCountAsync(readParams1);
+// client and instead just returns a count from the server. var readRes3 = await client.ReadProcessedCountAsync(readParams1);

 if (readRes3.Status == ReadCountStatus.Successful) {
-    var cnt = readRes3.Count; // The number of 5 minute time averages for the last month from the tag with Id 1.
+    // The number of 5 minute time averages for the last month from the tag with Id 1. var cnt = readRes3.Count;
 }

-// Read a specified number of datapoints either forwards or backwards from a starting timestamp for a single tag. var readParams2 = new DirectionalReadProcessedParameters(
+// Read a specified number of datapoints either forwards or backwards from a starting timestamp for
+// a single tag.
+var readParams2 = new DirectionalReadProcessedParameters(
     new TagQueryIdentifier(1),
     DateTime.UtcNow,